October 21, 2021

 Disclaimer: Partnerships & affiliate links help us create better content.
 Learn how.

 When it comes to the latest and greatest VPN protocols, WireGuard might be seen as a fledgling name in the game, but how does it compare when up against the ever-reliable OpenVPN?
 It might seem like an obvious choice, but it’s not necessarily as cut and dried as you might have expected.

-We put together a guide with everything you need to know about WireGuard and OpenVPN.
+We put together a guide with everything you need to know about WireGuard vs OpenVPN.
 You’ll see how each protocol compares in terms of speeds, security, and compatibility.